event.PreventDefault Vs. event.stopPropagation

 Event capture

-Event capture is the process by which an EventListener registered on an ancestor of the event's target can intercept events of a given type before they are received by the event's target.
-If the capturing EventListener wishes to prevent further processing of the event from occurring it may call the stopPropagation method of the Event interface.
-This will prevent further dispatch of the event, although additional EventListeners registered at the same hierarchy level will still receive the event.
-Cancelation is accomplished by calling the Event's preventDefault method.
-If one or more EventListeners call preventDefault during any phase of event flow the default action will be canceled.
+Event capture involves the registration of an EventListener on an ancestor of the event's target, allowing it to intercept events of a particular type before they reach the target element.
+If a capturing EventListener wishes to halt the event's further processing, it can utilize the stopPropagation method, which prevents the event from continuing to propagate.
+However, it's important to note that additional EventListeners registered at the same hierarchy level will still receive the event.
+Event cancellation, on the other hand, is achieved by calling the preventDefault method of the Event interface.
+When one or more EventListeners call preventDefault during any phase of event flow, the default action associated with the event will be canceled, providing control over event behavior.

 event.preventDefault() example